Rest in Peace Henry "Lynn" Hall. June 1, 1924 - October 9, 2012.

 Fennec Foxes In Captivity:

 Diet In Captivity: Any diet in a domestic setting should reflect their natural wild diet.
-More info can be found on the 'Diet & Adopting' page.Fennecs especially should also have a cat kibble mixed in, since these foxes need more of the amino acid Taurine than canines and other foxes do.
-Example recommendations for feeding a Fennec are Blue Buffalo, meal worms, crickets, roaches, vegetables, fruits, spinach, and monkey biscuit or cereal treats.
+More info can be found on the 'Diet & Adopting' page.Fennecs especially should also have a high quality kibble mixed in, since these foxes need more of the amino acid Taurine than canines and other foxes do.
+An example recommendation for feeding a Fennec is a diet of Earthborn Unrefined kibble, meal worms, crickets, roaches, fresh or frozen vegetables, fruits, spinach, and monkey biscuit or cereal treats (no marshmallows).
 Never feed them too many fiber-rich foods, otherwise this will harm their digestive system.
 They get EXTREMELY excited sometimes when fed certain foods, so make sure you stamp out food aggression from a young age.
 It has been said Mazuri Wild Canid diet foods have high amounts of preservatives - more than your commercial kitten or puppy foods.
 I would avoid it if possible.

 Litter Training: Fennecs either take very well to a litter box or do not like it at all.
+It depends on their individual personality, but we recommend to try both potty pads and litter.
 The best way to litter train them is to buy a potty training aid spray.
 I used the Petsmart Simple Solution Potty Training Aid Spray.
-Spray this on the litter, or puppy pad.
-Some Fennecs like puppy pads and some like litter boxes, it really depends on the personality of your fox.
+Spray this on the litter, or puppy pad (some puppy pads already have this hormone).
+Some Fennecs will take more to the puppy pads and some like litter boxes, it really just does depend on the personality of your fox.
 If you do use a litter box, make sure you DO NOT buy clumping litter.

 Make sure you take frequent potty trips to the pad or litter box after they eat/drink, much like you would take a puppy outside to their toilet area.